chartjs/Chart.js/docs/charts/doughnut.md

 | `backgroundColor` | arc background color.
 | `borderColor` | arc border color.
 | `borderWidth` | arc border width (in pixels).
-| `flex` | The relative thickness of the dataset.
-Providing a value for flex will allow the pie or doughnut dataset to be drawn with a thickness relative to the sum of all the dataset flex values.
+| `weight` | The relative thickness of the dataset.
+Providing a value for weight will allow the pie or doughnut dataset to be drawn with a thickness relative to the sum of all the dataset weight values.

 All these values, if `undefined`, fallback to the associated [`elements.arc.*`](../configuration/elements.md#arc-configuration) options.